Memory Pool

 This means memory pool transactions can be accessed as quickly as possible, which provides multiple benefits:

 - Faster validation of new transactions.
-Each new transaction needs be checked to see if it conflicts with any of the transactions currently in the memory pool.
+Each new transaction needs to be checked to see if it conflicts with any of the transactions currently in the memory pool.
 Keeping memory pool transactions in RAM allows nodes to validate and relay new transactions more rapidly.

 - Faster relay of new blocks.
-Every new block a node receives needs to be validated before it can be written their blockchain and relayed to other nodes.
+Every new block a node receives needs to be validated before it can be written to their blockchain and relayed to other nodes.
 If most of the transactions in the block are already in a node's mempool, it speeds up the validation of the block (as most of the transaction will have already been validated).

 - Faster candidate block construction.
 Miners need to grab transactions from the memory pool when constructing their candidate blocks.
 If all of the memory pool transactions are held in RAM, it makes it much faster to sort them for selection.